Manitoba Maple

 Manitoba Maples are often found along lakes and streams or in river floodplains.
 The trees are from 30-60 ft tall with a short, crooked trunk, several thick branches, and a spreading, uneven crown.
 The bark on mature trees has shallow ridges.

+Both a male, pollen-producing tree and a female, flower-producing tree are required for pollination.
 The flowers appear as the leaves emerge forming small dangling clusters.
 In fall, you'll spot bunches of light brown, winged seed pods that spin in the air like helicopters when they fall.

 Look for Boxelder Bugs at the base of Manitoba Maples.
 The small newly-hatched red bugs are particularly noticeable.